polarvector/ATB/Notes.md

 checks for the key 'cups' and returns it's corresponding value.
 However, if the key isn't there it places a value 'red' associated with a new key 'cups' in the dictionary.
 Useful for on-the-fly addition to a database. **Very cool**

+## OMG Dictionaries are fun.
+In love with them already!

 ### Comparison table of how lists, tuples & dictionaries differ & their main methods

 | Type  | typed as                  | indexed as [Py always uses big brackets for indexing] |